 Summary provided by the secretariat of the International Carbon Action Partnership (ICAP), a multilateral forum working on carbon markets.
 For more information, visit ICAP’s website.
 Copyright © ICAP and reproduced with permission.

 The Regional Greenhouse Gas Initiative (RGGI), is the first mandatory greenhouse gas ETS in the United States.
-The system covers the electricity sector of the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island and Vermont.
-RGGI entered into force on 1 January 2009 with the start of its first compliance period (2009 – 2011).
-RGGI states have committed to a reduction target of more than 50% from 2005 GHG levels by 2020.
+A The system covers the electricity sector of the states of Connecticut, Delaware, Maine, Maryland, Massachusetts, New Hampshire, New York, Rhode Island and Vermont.
+RGGI entered into force on 1 January 2009 and participating RGGI states have committed to a reduction target of more than 50% from 2005 GHG levels by 2020.

 RGGI’s trading period is referred to as a control period.